After the Gold Rush

 California’s pioneers, dreamers, barons, immigrants, californios, civil rights leaders, villains.
 They knew each other, married each other, fought each other, and killed each other in “the most picturesque city, in the most romantic state, at the most dramatic moment in the history of the Republic.”

 After the Gold Rush is currently available only online.
 Subscribe to get full access to all current chapters, photo and source material links, and the website.
-You’ll never miss an update - every new chapter goes directly to your inbox.
+Paid subscribers will be notified every other week with a section of chapter links going directly to your inbox.